flash62au/EngineDriver_Home/docs/operation/interface.rst

 Swipe Left / Right (From Routes)
 """"""""""""""""""""""""""""""""

-Swiping Left from the Routes screen will take you to the `Web View Screen`_, unless it has been disabled in the preferences
+Swiping Left from the |R-S| will take you to the `Web View Screen`_, unless it has been disabled in the preferences

-Swiping Right from the Routes screen will take you to the `Throttle Screen`_, unless it has been disabled in the preferences
+Swiping Right from the |R-S| will take you to the `Throttle Screen`_, unless it has been disabled in the preferences

 By default, you can Left/Right Swipe from any part of the screen, but this can be changed to just the Action Bar in the preferences.
-This can be useful if Left/Right swipes in the *Web View Screen* and *Throttle Web view* causes problems.
+This can be useful if Left/Right swipes in the |WV-S| and *Throttle Web view* causes problems.

 .. note::
    :class: note-ed-hidden-title